 The alternative to a Fully Developed Claim has no official title.
-It is simply referred to as a “standard” or “regular” or “normal” claim process.
+It is simply referred to as a “standard” or “regular” or “normal” claims process.

 Fully Developed Claims are important to elderly veterans or families caring for elderly veterans for two major reasons.